 DIY Heat Protectant Spray

 Hello my pretty ladies!
 Hope you all are doing well.
-I have been away for a while from here, but it ...
+I have been away for a while from here, but it feels superb to be back again.
+The past ...

 - Distilled (or boiled) water.